 By answering the 6 questions presented previously, would $147 be a good price to pay for you to have a great return on investment (R.O.I)?

 Hum… If not, I have good news for you!
-Because you are a member of the warrior forum, I will prepare this “unfair advantage on-page SEO treasure map or plan of attack” for a better price!
+Because you are either an SEO colleague or a client, I will prepare this “unfair advantage on-page SEO treasure map or plan of attack” for a better price!
 Here’s a cartoon image picturing sports cheating that I use because it totally illustrates the effectiveness of this tool.

 I’m Canadian so it’s $49 Canadian dollars (CAD).
-Because CAD is less valuable than USD, you will pay approximately $38 to $39 USD, it might slightly fluctuate to more or less than that depending on the ratio CAD to USD.
+If you’re American because CAD is less valuable than USD, you will pay approximately $38 to $39 USD, it might slightly fluctuate to more or less than that depending on the ratio CAD to USD.
 My Paypal account is set up in Canadian dollars (CAD) and I have no interest in switching it in USD for many reasons.
 So this is great for you!